A Beginner’s Guide to WordPress Text Editor

 While it’s possible to only use one type of editor, both the visual and text WordPress editors can create a much more neat and professional blog post when used side by side.

-To access the Gutenberg text editor, click the three dots (Options) at the right top corner of the screen, then select Code editor.
+To access the Gutenberg text editor, click the three dots (Options) at the top right corner of the screen, then select Code editor.

 If you’re using the WordPress Classic editor, simply click the Text tab at the toolbar to open the text editor.